AbanobMedhat/IEEE_CTF2020/README.md

 I made some modification to print the time and random number as shown from that i found that the time of response + 3h will return the time required ,but this was in my local server only in the challenge server there was no constant hours to add.
 (![local server](https://www8.0zz0.com/2020/09/29/22/978549807.png))

-so now we have one variable in the name generated hash function is the random value. here i tried to upload image with php code injected to my local server and check if I can get it.
+so, we had one variable in the name generated hash function was the random value. here i tried to upload image with php code injected to my local server and check if I could get it.
-I found that the server saved it with new hash name and can be accessed, but the server doesn’t show the name.
+I found that the server saved it with new hash name and can be accessed, but the server didn't show the name.

-So, all what I have to do is:
+So, all what I have to do was:
 1. Inject picture with php code to get RCE.
 2. rename it to image.jpg.php.
 3. take the date in response.